 The longstanding and somewhat stark starting position of the Common Law in relation to the termination of employment is that an employee can be dismissed for any or no reason on reasonable notice, with damages offering an adequate remedy as necessary.
-An employee may take certain steps to prevent termination or the processes which may lead to termination, both in terms of immediate dismissal and in relation to steps short of dismissal.
+An employee may take certain steps to prevent termination of the processes which may lead to termination, both in terms of immediate dismissal and in relation to steps short of dismissal.
 A key element of any such steps is the Injunction.
-That said however, Courts are unlikely to grant an Employment Injunction where the claim arises squarely under legislation which requires the claim to be brought and heard by the Workplace Relations Commission.
-Nonetheless, in the correct set of circumstances the bringing of an Interim or Interlocutory application can result in a fairly quick resolution to matters.
+That said, however, Courts are unlikely to grant an Employment Injunction where the claim arises squarely under legislation which requires the claim to be brought and heard by the Workplace Relations Commission.
+Nonetheless, in the correct set of circumstances, the bringing of an Interim or Interlocutory application can result in a fairly quick resolution to matters.

 The threat of resorting to the expedited process of Injunctive Relief remains one of the most influential mechanisms for employees seeking to achieve an early settlement of an employment dispute.

 Injunction applications regularly attract media attention and, if granted, tend to have onerous and costly implications for employers.
 While the Irish Courts have in the past been reluctant to interfere with, or restrain, the normal operation of internal workplace procedures, (particularly where employees have a statutory remedy available in the Workplace Relations Commission), they appear more willing in recent times to intervene if it is in the interest of justice to do so.
 Notwithstanding this, as each case turns on its own facts, employees should continue to proceed with caution, mindful of the many challenges that can be brought to bear prior to a successful outcome in addition to the onerous cost’s implications.

 Augustus Cullen Law has recently successfully concluded a case for Plaintiff wherein injunctive relief was granted.
 The following article appeared in The Irish Times here.